jawrainey/dotfiles/README.md

 ## Vim plugins

-I use [vundle](https://github.com/gmarik/vundle) to easily manage and keep my vim plugins up-to-date.
-I try to keep my settings and use of plugins minimal.
-The ones that I use are:
+I try to use built-in features instead of plugins (i.e. netrw > nerdtree).
+The plugins that I do use are:

 - [YouCompleteMe](https://github.com/Valloric/YouCompleteMe/): code-completion as you type.
 - [Syntastic](https://github.com/scrooloose/syntastic): syntax checker.